Pradumnasaraf/DevOps/docs/golang/introduction.md

 ## Go Path

-Go path is an environment variable that specifies the location of your workspace.
-It is used to find the location of your Go code.
+`GOPATH` is an environment variable that points to a Go workspace.
+It matters less than it used to before Go modules, but you will still see it in older tooling and setups.

 ## Build